-4. Wait until you are certain that all the liquid is dry before turning on your computer.
+4. Wait till all the liquid is drained out from the keyboard drainage holes before turning on your computer.

 Error messages

 • Message: 0177: Bad SVP data, stop POST task.

 Solution: Checksum of the supervisor password in the EEPROM is not correct.
 The system board should be replaced.
 Have the computer serviced.